 - Unhealthy diet – Eating an unbalanced diet with little nutritive value can contribute to disc deterioration not only via weight gain if too many calories are consumed, but also by depriving the spine of the nutrients it needs to remain pliable and strong.

 - Being overweight or having a sedentary lifestyle – Extra weight, particularly in the midsection, can place undue stress on the spinal components, including the intervertebral discs.

 - Abuse of substances including alcohol and tobacco – Smoking and excessive alcohol consumption can increase your risk of disc herniation.

 How do I know when I have a herniated disc?

 Just like almost any other injury, a disc tear can be painful as local nerves in the disc wall become irritated and inflamed.
 Additionally, as herniated discs interfere with the nearby spinal cord and peripheral nervous system, symptoms can be wide-ranging.
 They include neck and lower back pain, radiating or “shooting pain” in the limbs on one side of the body, muscle weakness and spasms, numbness of the limbs and difficulty walking.

-If you have been diagnosed with a herniated disc, and your physician has tried to treat it without success, contact Laser Spine Institute for a complimentary initial consultation.
+If you have been diagnosed with a herniated disc, and your physician has tried to treat it without success, contact Laser Spine Institute for an initial consultation.
 Our trained professionals can review your MRI or CT scan and possibly suggest an outpatient treatment that may alleviate your symptoms.